Skip to main content

 A shroud is a cloth used to wrap a body for burial in place of a casket.
 Made from natural fibers such as cotton, linen, or wool, shrouds are common in green burials and in some religious traditions that call for simple, biodegradable materials.

-A shroud may be used on its own or with a simple board for carrying and lowering the body.
-Natural fibers break down in the soil, which fits the goals of natural burial.
+A shroud may be used on its own or with a simple rigid board that supports the body for carrying and lowering into the grave.
+Natural fibers such as cotton, linen, wool, silk, or bamboo break down in the soil, which fits the goal of natural burial: letting the body return to the earth without barriers.
+Some shrouds include sewn handles or a frame to make handling easier.

 See also